rapidanalysis/rapidanalysis.github.io/docs/getting-started.md

   .catch(error => console.log('error', error));
 ```

-The response for a request will be a JSON object.
+The response from the server will always be a JSON object.
 An example of a response is shown below.

 ```json
 {